 The Shore - Review

 As you might expect of the man running a site called DagonDogs, or as you might assume of the singer in a band called Hounds of Innsmouth, I enjoy me some horror inspired by the works of H.P.
 Lovecraft when it’s done well.
 Unfortunately, Lovecraft stories are notoriously difficult to translate to a medium other than text due to his style of writing and the emphasis on the things you can’t really see or understand.
-Despite the overwhelming tidal wave of video games inspired by Lovecraft that have been made over the course of the past couple decades, there really have been only a small handful to have ever done it right.
+Despite the overwhelming tidal wave of video games inspired by Lovecraft that have been made over the course of the past couple of decades, there really have been only a small handful to have ever done it right.
 This is why, when I saw the first few minutes of someone playing The Shore, I was excited and hopeful that The Shore would be another one of those few games to scratch the Lovecraft itch.

 The Short of It